zaidtahirbutt/Situation-Coverage-based-AV-Testing-Framework-in-CARLA/README.md

 '''
 --------------------------------------------------------------------------

+## Instruction to run the Situation Covoverage-based AV-Testing Framework

 The full steps of getting this framework to run are mentioned below.
-These instructions are for a windows 10 os, please run equivalent Linux commands or anyother os commands.
+These instructions are for a windows 10 OS, please run equivalent Linux commands or anyother OS commands (depending upon the OS you have).

 ## 1) Install Anaconda and create a virtual environment in Anaconda software